 Connect, Don’t Cold Call

 Today, even in business, many people are phone shy.
 It’s the result of a culture that enables us to communicate in so many other ways, but it also means that potential connections may not pick up or want to engage if you just call up their office.
 Instead, consider sending them a LinkedIn connection instead.
 Just as you would do in a cold call, put a little pitch into the first message and see what happens.
+And try to find a lot of connections, so that the number that accept can be considered substantial.
+You can find the right connections for you business in bulk easily and send personalised messages to them with the help of a LinkedIn automation tool.
 You may find you have better luck with this networking approach.

 LinkedIn may not be our favorite social network, but its focus on business sets it apart from the rest in a powerful way.
 It’s time to invest in this platform – you’ll quickly see the payoff.